Cataract Prevention – Things to know

-Cataracts are virtually a fact of life, typically quoted as one of the expected effects of ageing.
-The term “cataract” refers to a clouding of the lens inside the eye and results in a variety of symptoms, including hazy or blurry vision, a decrease in contrast sensitivity, and even an alteration of colour perception.
-Although cataracts are often cited as the leading cause of blindness, this statistic is due to a lack of access to ophthalmology services and appropriate eyecare in many developing countries and rural communities.
+Cataracts are a fact of life.
+Quoted as one of the expected effects of ageing.
+The term “cataract” refers to a clouding of the lens inside the eye and results in a variety of symptoms.
+Including hazy or blurry vision, a decrease in contrast sensitivity, and even an alteration of colour perception.
+Cataracts are often cited as the leading cause of blindness.
+This statistic is due to a lack of access to ophthalmology services and appropriate eye care in many developing countries and rural communities.
 The vision loss from cataracts is reversible with surgery.

-The prevalence of cataract increases in older age groups, because the strongest association with the development of cataract is simply older age.
-In this regard, developing some degree of cataract is inevitable, but this does not necessarily mean the cataracts will progress to a point where vision is severely impacted or surgery is indicated.
-Apart from the three types of age-related cataract: nuclear, cortical, and posterior subcapsular cataract, cataracts may also arise from other causes, such as systemic disease, including diabetes; from eye trauma or infection and inflammation; and from congenital conditions.
+The prevalence of cataracts increase in older age groups.
+Since the strongest association with the development of cataract is older age.
+In this regard, developing some degree of cataract is inevitable.
+This does not mean cataracts will progress to a point where vision is severely harmed or indicates surgery.
+The three common types of age-related cataracts are nuclear, cortical, and posterior subcapsular cataracts.
+But cataracts may also arise from other causes.
+Such as systemic diseases, including diabetes.
+As well as, eye trauma or infection and inflammation or even congenital conditions.

-Though nothing short of surgical cataract extraction can reverse the effects of an existing cataract, several steps can be taken to delay its development or slow its progression.
+Nothing short of surgical cataract extraction can reverse the effects of an existing cataract.
+However, several steps can be taken to delay its development or slow its progression.

 The link between cataracts and tobacco smoking is well established in the scientific literature.
-Research has found that the amount of smoking is directly correlated with an increased risk of requiring cataract surgery with one study noting that individuals smoking more than 15 cigarettes a day were subject to a 42% increased risk of cataract surgery when compared to non-smokers.
-The good news is that ceasing smoking helps to reduce the risk of surgery though the risk remains higher when compared to those who have never smoked.
-Patients who had previously smoked more than 15 cigarettes a day were found to only have a 21% higher risk after 20 years of having quit smoking.
+Research has found that smoking is directly correlated with an increased risk of requiring cataract surgery.
+One study notes that individuals smoking more than 15 cigarettes a day are subject to a 42% increased risk of cataract surgery when compared to non-smokers.
+The good news is that ceasing smoking helps to reduce the risk of surgery.
+Though the risk remains higher when compared to those who have never smoked.
+Patients who had previously smoked more than 15 cigarettes a day still had a 21% higher risk after 20 years of having quit smoking.

-However, studies investigating this further have estimated approximately 10% of a certain type of age-related cataracts, cortical cataracts, are as a consequence of UV-B damage.
+Studies investigating this further have estimated approximately 10% of a certain type of age-related cataracts.
+Cortical cataracts, are as a consequence of UV-B damage.

-Though this results in a relatively small proportion of cataract cases that would be preventable with UV protection, wearing sunglasses and a hat carry no disadvantage or risk, and so are still worthwhile.
+This results in a small proportion of cataract cases that would be preventable with UV protection.
+Wearing sunglasses and a hat carry no disadvantage or risk, and so are still worthwhile.

 Reduce alcohol consumption

-Studies have found that heavy alcohol consumption – defined as more than two standard drinks a day – are associated with an increased risk of age-related cataract.
-Moderate alcohol intake did not yield any significant correlation with cataract development, leading scientists to believe that reducing alcohol consumption can aid with the prevention of cataract.
-One study conducted in Sweden found that females who engaged in daily alcohol intake were at an 11% higher risk of requiring cataract surgery compared to those with lower alcohol intake, and also needed to undergo surgery on average 2 years earlier than their non-drinking counterparts.
+Studies have found that heavy alcohol consumption increase risk of age-related cataract.
+This means more than two standard drinks a day.
+Moderate alcohol intake did not yield any significant correlation with cataract development.
+Leading scientists to believe that reducing alcohol consumption can help prevent cataracts.
+One study conducted in Sweden found that females who engaged in daily alcohol intake were at an 11% higher risk of requiring cataract surgery.
+In comparison to those with lower alcohol intake.
+Needing to undergo surgery on average 2 years earlier than their non-drinking counterparts.

 Research suggests that diets high in antioxidants, particularly vitamins A, C, and E, contribute some protection against age-related cataracts.
-The proposed basis is of this is that antioxidants protect against oxidative damage to the lens of the eye, which would otherwise result in opacification and cataract.
-While in theory a high intake of antioxidants in the diet should reduce the risk of cataract, not all studies have found strong evidence for nutrition as a reliable form of cataract prevention.
-However, as a healthy diet is generally beneficial for the body and antioxidants have proven protective effects for other parts of the eye, such as the macula, good nutrition is still advisable.
-Sources of antioxidant vitamins include green leafy vegetables such as spinach, red or orange coloured fruits and veggies, such as tomatoes and capsicum, and nuts.
+The proposed basis is of this is that antioxidants protect against oxidative damage to the lens of the eye.
+This would otherwise result in opacification and cataract.
+In theory a high intake of antioxidants in the diet should reduce the risk of cataract.
+But not all studies have found strong evidence for nutrition as a reliable form of cataract prevention.
+A healthy diet is generally beneficial for the body.
+Antioxidants have proven protective effects for other parts of the eye such as the macula.
+So good nutrition is still advisable.
+Sources of antioxidant vitamins include green leafy vegetables.
+Such as spinach, red or orange coloured fruits and veggies, such as tomatoes and capsicum, and nuts.

-Diabetes is an associated risk factor for many concurrent diseases throughout the body, including the formation of cataract.
-Excess glucose in the bloodstream triggers a metabolic pathway that results in absorption of water by the lens fibres, which causes swelling of the lens and the development of a diabetic cataract.
-Poorly controlled diabetes also impairs the ability of the lens to resist oxidative damage, further contributing to the increased risk of cataracts.
+Diabetes is an associated risk factor for many concurrent diseases throughout the body.
+Including the formation of cataract.
+Excess glucose in the bloodstream triggers a metabolic pathway that results in absorption of water by the lens fibres.
+This causes swelling of the lens and the development of a diabetic cataract.
+Poorly controlled diabetes also impairs the ability of the lens to resist oxidative damage.
+Further contributing to the increased risk of cataracts.

-Cataract surgery is the most common surgical procedure performed in the Western world due to its high prevalence in our ageing population.
-While the development of age-related cataracts is nothing to be anxious about, delaying the development or progression of cataract by maintaining a healthy lifestyle can help to prolong quality of life and reduce the need for surgery.
+Cataract surgery is the most common surgical procedure performed in the Western world.
+Due to its high prevalence in our ageing population.
+The development of age-related cataracts is nothing to be anxious about.
+Maintaining a healthy lifestyle can help delay the development or progression of cataract.
+Helping to prolong quality of life and reduce the need for surgery.

-As cataracts often begin with no noticeable symptoms, regular eye tests, whether with an optometrist or ophthalmologist, are recommended in order to be able to monitor any early changes.
-Call us for free at 1300 297 583
+As cataracts often begin with no noticeable symptoms, regular eye tests are recommended.
+Whether with an optometrist or ophthalmologist.
+To be able to track any early changes.
+Call us for free at 03 8372 0187